serverless/serverless/docs/providers/aws/events/apigateway.md

                 id: true
 ```

-To map different values for request parameters, defines the `required` and `mappedValue` properties of the request parameter.
+To map different values for request parameters, define the `required` and `mappedValue` properties of the request parameter.

 ```yml
 functions: